Spanish Citizenship Through Descent

 Spanish Citizenship Through Spanish Born Parents

-Should the parents decide not to register the child's birth with the Spanish Birth Registry at the time of birth and instead, register them in a different country due to one of the parents being a citizen of that country, the child will retain the right to reclaim their Spanish Citizenship later in life, at any time, at any age by option (por opcion), provided they can submit the required documentation.
-This is a typical example of where someone may confuse obtaining Spanish citizenship through descent with option, even though the child is claiming citizenship through direct parentage.
+Should the parents decide not to register the child's birth with the Spanish Birth Registry at the time of birth and instead, register them in a different country due to one of the parents being a citizen of that country, the child will retain the right to claim Spanish citizenship later in life, at any time, at any age by option (por opcion), provided they can submit the required documentation.

 The exact article that his citizenship was granted is referred to as Article 20.1.b which stipulates: